 I'm hoping I activate in people,

-um, I empower people to-to findtruth and their freedom.
+um, I empower people to-to find

 And also, just, like,

 empower them to go outand be active to do more.